EECS3311F25/project-cashtag/doc/sprint2/PB.md

 **1. Setup Login**

-As a returning user, I want to securely log in to my account so that I can access my saved data and continue tracking my progress.
+As Stacie (an organized roommate who manages shared and personal expenses), I want to securely log in to my account so that I can access my saved data and continue tracking my progress.

 Acceptance Criteria:
 - The system must allow login using a valid email and password.